 “Like Nothing on Earth,” Vail Ski Resort has the most magnificent views you’ll truly never see anywhere else.
 With over 5,000 acres of skiable terrain and powder-soft snow, Vail is known to be one of the biggest ski resorts worldwide.
 The Vail Villages bring hints of European alpine architecture, whisking guests into a whole new environment.
 The heated cobblestone streets of Vail Village makes it perfect for families and stay comfortable, even in the near-freezing temperatures.

 Apres Ski Vail

 When it comes to Apres, Vail takes the cake among the other Colorado ski resorts in this guide.
 Because of the warm, welcoming streets and nightlife culture, adult guests in Vail will have plenty to do.
 Some favorite spots for Apres gatherings are within the village as well as on the slopes.
 Visit the premier spot, Tavern on the Square for incredible views of the mountains on the patio, open year-round.
 For some Mexican comfort food and cocktails to keep you warm on the slopes, Los Amigos is a great spot for watching the skiers come down the mountain.
 For more of a gourmet dining experience, Sweet Basil won’t disappoint.

 Marriott Vacation Club owners have some of the best timeshares in Colorado for a trip to go skiing in Vail.
 Marriott StreamSide is perfect for the budget-friendly traveler.
 Couples will enjoy the Studio villas, complete with a small kitchen.
-For families, staying in the Birch 2-Bedroom, 2-Bath Villa is also an excellent choice.
+For families, staying in Marriott Streamside Birch resort’s 2-Bedroom, 2-Bath Villa is also an excellent choice.
 Looking for more privacy?
-Douglas offers multi-level lofts as well.
+Marriott Streamside Douglas resort offers multi-level lofts as well.
 For large travel parties or more luxurious accommodations, guests can choose Evergreen for some extra space.

 Beaver Creek Ski Resort